shahriar-muyeed/seleniumPractice/README.md

 4. Go to the Casual Dressess section and add a dress into the cart.
 5. Go to the T-shirt section > Filter the list with blue color > Add a shirt from the filter list.
 6. Now checkout and select the payment process "payment by check"
-7. Sign out drom the account
+7. Sign out from the account

 Run the abouve cycle for another user.